vppikifi/bafreader/README.md

-BAFREADER v.0.3
+# BAFREADER v.0.3

-Program for querying postalcodes of addresses in Finland.
+Program for querying postalcodes and checking validity of addresses in Finland.
 It can also be used to convert between Finnish and Swedish variants of the addresses.

 Input: latest BAF-file from https://www.posti.fi/webpcode